metricly/metricly-docs/content/integrations/sso/sso-jumpcloud.md

 ![jc-user-attributes-tip](/images/sso-jumpcloud/jc-user-attributes-tip.png)
 {{% /notice %}}

-Now you are ready to download your certification and public key to be uploaded to Metricly.
+Now you are ready to download your certification and metadata to be uploaded to Metricly.

 ### Download IDP Certificate & Export Metadata
 1. Expand the **IDP Certificate Valid** menu on the left of the app.